 Unfortunately, like many companies, U-Haul has a insecure manager that lacks skills and self-confidence that rules by fear of being outshined by team members, creating a toxic work environment, and high turnover in the organization.

 King was highlighted in many publications, newspapers, magazines, and Interviewed on morning talk shows, becoming the face of U-Haul Supergraphics.
-This infuriated the manager and he tried to limit King's advancements by stopping interviews, cutting him from important meetings, and removing him from any social media content, including the U-Haul website.
+This infuriated the manager and he tried to limit King's advancements by stopping interviews, cutting him from important meetings, and removing him from any social media content.

 In 2013, King was contacted by the award-winning "Adobe Illustrator WOW!
 Books" for an interview to